 Contact Drs.
 Tharp, Klaus, and Kelly To Combat Your Bad Breath

 Let’s face it: bad breath is embarrassing.
 Knowing that you have a case of halitosis can make it difficult to comfortably talk with friends, family and coworkers, taking a hit on your self-confidence.

 Drs.
-Tharp and Klaus and the rest of the team at Tharp and Klaus Dental Clinic want to help you get rid of your bad breath and give you back the confidence that you deserve.
+Tharp, Klaus, and Kelly and the rest of the team at Tharp, Klaus, and Kelly Dental Clinic want to help you get rid of your bad breath and give you back the confidence that you deserve.
 If you are suffering from a case of bad breath and would like an oral health checkup, make an appointment with our office today!